calendar-booked icon

 Northland Community & Technical College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852-4929.
+The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 ACOTE’s telephone number is (301)-652-2682, and its web address is www.acoteonline.org.

 Program Learner Outcomes